Search

 Why This Matters in India

-This finding is important for India, where both heart disease and bone-related conditions are common.
-Pregnant women, menopausal women, and older adults often require calcium supplementation due to increased risk of osteoporosis.
+This finding is particularly important for India, where both heart disease and bone-related conditions are common.

 Calcium absorption depends on adequate Vitamin D levels.
 Without Vitamin D, excess calcium may accumulate and lead to kidney or bladder stones.